Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Orientable surfaces

 From \eqref{eq:encadre}, we deduce that

 Since $2\gamma-1$ is negative, the powers of $q$ in front of the sums on either side tend to $1$ as $N$ tends to infinity.
-On the other hand, the sum over $\alpha$ and $\beta$ tends, as $N$ tends to infinity, to the square of the generating function of partitions defined in \eqref{eq:GFpart}.
+On the other hand, the sum over $\alpha$ and $\beta$ tends, as $N$ tends to infinity, to the square of the generating function of partitions.
 Hence,

 In a second step, we prove that the three other contributions to $Z'_{N}(1,T)$ vanish as $N$ tends to infinity.
 For this, we use \eqref{eq18}.
 Let us treat the case of $S'_{N,2}$, the case of $S'_{N,3}$ being perfectly similar, and the case of $S'_{N,4}$ even simpler.
-Let us remark that, as opposed to the case of $\Lambda_{N,1}^\gamma$, we only have the inclusion
+We have